A list of all our members

 Visit for face-to-face support:

-The Shelter Trust was formed to provide services for homeless people in Jersey.
-The trust is a charity offering shelter, support and a way forward for homeless people.
+Sanctuary Trust was formed in 2011 (under its original name The Caring Hands Charitable Trust) to provide services for homeless men in Jersey.
+The Trust is a charity offering shelter, support and a way forward for homeless men to enable them to re-integrate back into Society.

 At present we offer accommodation for over 100 homeless people from four sites around St Helier and St Saviour.
 We also provide an outreach service, offering food, hot drinks and support for 'rough sleepers'.
 The outreach service is provided in partnership with Jersey Homeless Outreach Group (JHOG).